 We have a crew of five characters who are to brave the frozen skies of Alyeska, complete with their own airship (more on that in a bit).
 They all hail from a diverse range of different backgrounds and, in one particular case, different countries.

 Alex Sondheim - Petty street thug, grew up picking pockets and extorting shopkeepers.

 Herbert Schilling - Former doctor's apprentice from Lindun, recently finished national service posting at Calharrow.

-George Page - Served in the Royal Aero-Marines, now heavy weapons specialist and secondary pilot for the group.
+George Packer - Served in the Royal Aero-Marines, now heavy weapons specialist and secondary pilot for the group.